The first time I visited Faver Dykes State Park, it was not an intentional visit. It was an emergency.

 To reach the park, you have to drive through a nondescript residential area.
 The road dead ends at the park entrance.
 Once inside, there’s an honor box where you deposit your $5 admission.

-Following the park road, this time in daylight, I found myself engaged by the dense forest and sweeping grass marshes of Pellicer Creek, instantly reminding me of the Carolina Low Country, where forested islands and marshy grasslands co-mingle.
+Following the park road, this time in daylight, I was engaged by the dense forest and sweeping grass marshes of Pellicer Creek, instantly reminding me of the Low Country of the Carolinas and coastal Georgia, where the landscape is marked by forested islands and marshes.

-Jack and Nanci are serious kayakers.
-Their primary paddle destinations are in the Florida Keys, bouncing their travel trailer from state park to state park all winter.
-But they take their time on their way down and back to visit other Florida paddle trails.
+Jack and Nanci LaMarre are serious kayakers.
+Their primary paddle destinations are in the Florida Keys, but they take their time on their way down and back for other Florida paddle trails.

-Jack and Nanci embarked on two 10-mile paddles from the boat launch at Faver-Dykes, where visitors can also rent kayaks and canoes from a park concession.
+Jack and Nanci embarked on two 10-mile paddles from the boat launch at Faver-Dykes.

-In the account on their web site, which they graciously agreed to share with you, the Lamarres said the first three miles were uninteresting with continuous bends through salt-marsh grass (Sounds like a great place to fish, though!).
+In the account on their web site, which they graciously agreed to share, the Lamarres said the first three miles were uninteresting with continuous bends through salt-marsh grass.
+(Sounds like a great place to fish!)

 The creek narrowed with hardwood swamps on both sides, mixed with tropical vegetation and cypress trees, as tidal saltwater gave way to freshwater.